mhfowler/canalswans-gatsby/content/blog/the-origin-of-maps/the-origin-of-maps-old-draft.md

 ---
-path: "/posts/the-origin-of-maps"
+path: "/posts/the-origin-of-maps-old-draft"
 date: "2019-12-20T23:19:51.246Z"
 title: "The Origin Of Maps"
 type: "blog"
+draft: "true"
 note: "Max Fowler"
 ---

 The origin of all maps is direct experience.
 Direct experience is a source of knowledge and energy which is always available and has no substitute.[^1]

-This is a reflection into my ongoing experiments into accessing this well.
+This is a reflection into my ongoing experiments into accessing this well, as a potential form of direct action against the oppressive structures that frequently mediate our world.
 What are the pathways immediately around us that lead to information being transmitted into our eyes?
 What effects do these structures have on us?
 What agency do we have in how we relate to them?